Lough Rynn Castle: Gardens

-Planned Golf Course and Spa
+Planned golf facilities

-A Golf Course and Spa were planned.
-Nick Faldo, one of the world's most successful golf players, designed the golf course.
-Construction for the course commenced in April 2004.
-Faldo attended the hotels opening day on September 10, 2006.
-The idea for the Spa was scrapped because the Hanly Group wanted to focus more on the golf course.
+A golf course and spa were planned on the site.
+Nick Faldo designed the golf course and construction for the course commenced in April 2004.
+Faldo attended the hotel's opening day on 10 September 2006.
+The idea for the spa was scrapped because the Hanly Group wanted to focus more on the golf course.
 It was expected to be finished by mid-2008, but a delay in the construction meant that it would not be complete until 2009.
-By that stage however, most likely due to the economic recession that occurred during that time, they had run out of money and only 60% of it was completed.
+By that stage however, they had run out of money and only 60% of it was completed.
 There have been no talks about bringing it back since.
 Construction ended in 2010.

 The surface area of the project was 1.1 km^{2}.
-It consisted of 18 holes and there was a club house hidden behind trees beside the entrance.
+It consisted of 18 holes and there was a club house behind trees beside the entrance.
 During time of construction, a new road was built to accommodate it and some of the old road was used to be part of the golf course.
 Today, the paths and golf course grounds are now closed to the public, but they are mostly covered with bushes and some paths have become bumpy.
-However, what would have been one of the entrances to the course has now become a popular fishing spot for anglers.
+However, what would have been one of the entrances to the course has now become a fishing spot for anglers.